 Paul combines his knowledge and real-world experience in electronics with his expertise in patent law to advise inventors and companies of all sizes on protecting their intellectual property (IP).

-A patent executive with AJ Park’s engineering and IT team, Paul specialises in all aspects of patent law in a range of technology areas, including electrical and electronic, mechanical, IT and software.
+A senior associate with AJ Park’s engineering and IT team, Paul specialises in all aspects of patent law in a range of technology areas, including electrical and electronic, mechanical, IT and software.
 He works with a mix of local SMEs selectively filing in New Zealand and overseas, and large companies with global patent portfolios.

 Practical and eager to understand, Paul loves meeting new clients for the first time and listening while a passionate inventor fully explains their new technology.
 He values good dialogue and seeks to understand a commercial nature of a client’s business so that he can tailor his advice accordingly.